 I'm an economist whose research focuses on (a) workplace policies that help firms and workers thrive, and (b) child welfare and criminal justice systems.

 I serve as a research economist at the New York Federal Reserve Bank.
-I received my PhD in economics from Harvard in 2021, after which I completed at postdoc at Princeton's Industrial Relations Section.
+I received my PhD in economics from Harvard in 2021, after which I completed a postdoc at Princeton's Industrial Relations Section.
 Prior to doctoral study, I received a BA in Economics at Yale University and an MSc in Evidence-Based Social Policy from Oxford University, where I studied as a Marshall Scholar.

 I have a black belt in Tae Kwon Do and have sewn 14 quilts.